 I tested out the live chat support with GoDaddy, and while connection times have improved since the last time I tried it out, my overall experience wasn’t great.
 My questions were answered, but rather than helping me resolve an issue with a slow website, I was just given a link to a support article that didn’t really resolve the problem.

-InMotion offers support via live chat, phone, and ticket/email.
-Support is available 24/7, and my experience with the live chat agent was much better than my experience with GoDaddy.
+InMotion Hosting offers U.S.-based support via live chat, phone, and ticket/email.
+Support is available 24/7/365, and my experience with the live chat agent was much better than my experience with GoDaddy.
 I was connected within seconds, and while the support agent initially offered me a guide to installing the free SSL on my website, when I asked for additional help, she offered to install it for me.

 And the winner is: InMotion Hosting.
-Not only is support available 24/7 worldwide, you also have more options for contacting them.
-Plus, my experience with InMotion’s support team was much more positive.
+Not only is support available 24/7/365 worldwide, you also have more options for contacting them.
+Plus, my experience with InMotion Hosting’s support team was much more positive.

 GoDaddy Simply Can’t Compete with InMotion Hosting

 It’s rare for one host to win every round in these kinds of comparisons – but InMotion Hosting really is that much better than GoDaddy.
 If you’re looking for shared hosting that won’t let you down, choose InMotion Hosting, because it’s superior in all aspects.
 It even made our list of the top 10 hosting providers.

 InMotion Hosting’s shared hosting is suitable for all kinds of websites – from blogs to online stores – and if you have a really large website or your site is growing faster than you expected, you can easily upgrade to VPS hosting.